 We’ve been to the Texas Rangers new stadium several times now, and found the best seats to be the First Base Club sections 15-20, right by the Rangers dugout.
 Not only do these padded seats offer a great view of the game, they also provide access to exclusive areas of the stadium, including the Stub Hub club, with included food and beverages – including craft beer and wine.
 These seats are sold out through the Rangers, however, tickets were available on the secondary market.
 The largest selection is on StubHub, but the all-in price of tickets (after fees, taxes, and other add-ons) tends to be lowest at Ticket Network and Vivid Seats.

 Another great, more affordable option is Infield Mezzanine (Sections 107-122).
-Many of these seats are padded as well, but the view from here – around home plate – is spectacular.
+Many of these seats are padded as well, and the view from here – especially around home plate – is spectacular.
 For other options, be sure to check out our Globe Life Field Seating chart.

 Please read our Best Seats for Texas Rangers at Globe Life Field article for more pictures, and additional information and recommendations.